 There is also a difference between mandatory and discretionary grounds for refusal.
 Mandatory is when the decision

-maker has no choice but to refuse the application if you are caught by one of the general grounds for refusal.
+maker has no choice but to refuse the application if one or more of the general grounds for refusal apply.
 Discretionary grounds for refusal is, as the word suggests when the decision maker has a choice, a ‘discretion’.
 In these circumstances, they can either allow or refuse the application.
 Let us begin with considering the mandatory grounds for refusal.

 Mandatory General Grounds for Refusal

 The application WILL be refused if you make an application, which is not covered by the UK Immigration Rules.
 The UK government define the rules of the game and you have to play by their rules.